WASHINGTON D.C.

 For the Monuments part of our trip click here - For the Mall and the museums click here

-North Facade
+South Facade [above] North Facade [below]

-The closed-down-to-traffic Pennsylvania Avenue [above] and
+The closed-down-to-traffic Pennsylvania Avenue [above left] and

 The First Division Monument